Fuel4us/EventManagingApp/docs/blue/1150372/sp2/readme.md

 Proposal:

-* US1 - As a User, I want to access my calendar, so I can view my current and future events .
+* US1 - As a User, I want to access my agenda, so I can view my current and future calendar/event .

-* US2 - As a User, I want to create an event, so I can .
+* US2 - As a User, I want to create an agenda, so I can .

-* US3 - As a User, I want to edit a previously created event, so I can correct misspelled information.
+* US3 - As a User, I want to edit a previously created agenda, so I can correct misspelled information.

-* US4 - As a User, I want to delete an event, so I can .
+* US4 - As a User, I want to delete an agenda, so I can .

 ## Analysis